Dzoukr/Dapper.FSharp/README.md

 If used, only specified columns will be used and all the others will be ignored.

 With great power comes the great responsibility.

+## Contribution Guide

+Every new idea how to make library even better is more than welcome!
+However please be aware that there is process we should all follow:

+- [Create an issue](https://github.com/Dzoukr/Dapper.FSharp/issues/new) with description of proposed changes
+- Describe expected impact on library (API, performance, ...)
+- Define if it's minor or breaking change
+- Wait for Approve / Deny
+- Send a PR (or wait until taken by some of contributors)